 Boy Scout Troop 976 - Troop is open to all young men from grade 5 or when they complete Webelos II to age 18.
 The troop is formed under The National Capital Area Council of the Boy Scouts of America and is committed to the mission of the Boy Scouts, community service, with many exciting camp trips, field trips, and high adventure programs.
 Troop 976 meets every Wednesday night from 7:30-9pm in the Counsel Room, sponsors one outing per month, and sends scout crews to at least one or more week-long adventure camps per year.
 Visit Troop 976 website for info

-This widowed group provides an opportunity for new and long-term widowed senior parishioners to meet and form friendships with fellow Catholics who share similar values, interests, and concerns.
+This group provides an opportunity for new and long-term single senior parishioners to meet and form friendships with fellow Catholics who share similar values, interests, and concerns.
 Monthly social activities are planned locally and within members’ homes.

 The Women of OLGC organization was founded in 1956.
 It provides a means for the women of the parish to be active in their faith, to support the pastor, engage with our diverse women, and to raise funds for the parish and various charities.

 It also promotes service, social and spiritual gatherings such as a spaghetti supper, senior luncheons, and an annual Communion Breakfast.
 The members are involved in numerous parish and community outreach programs.

 They host five meetings a year that include a speaker or presentation and refreshments.
 All parishioners are welcome to join these meetings.
 The board also meets about six times per year.

 Every female parishioner is considered a member.
 Dues are $5 and collected annually in September.